ModUDuke/courses-conclusion-and-review/chapter5.md

 description: 'If you want to go through these topics in more detail, take our free Causal Inference with R - Modeling with Regression course here on DataCamp.'
 ---

-## The Basics of Modeling Behavior
+## The Basics of Modeling Behavior.

 ```yaml
 type: VideoExercise